A (brief) History of Creativity at UEA

 Originally known as The School of Management, Norwich Business School is the largest School in the Faculty of Social Sciences, with over 1,000 undergraduate and 600 postgraduate students.
 One of the fastest growing business schools in the UK, with a team of more than 100 internationally recognised academics and business experts, it is home to the world’s only Master’s course in Brand Leadership.

 The Tyndall Centre established

 The Tyndall Centre for Climate Change Research has transformed how the world understands what to do about climate change.
-Founded in 2000 as a partnership of UK Universities, it brings together climatologists, social scientists, energy analysts, engineers and economists to understand climate change solutions.
+Founded in 2000 as a partnership of UK universities, it brings together climatologists, social scientists, energy analysts, engineers and economists to understand climate change solutions.

-Science for policy highlights include Decarbonising the UK (2005), 4 Degrees and Beyond Conference (2009), Radical Reduction Emissions Conference (2011), annual Global Carbon Budgets led by Corinne Le Quéré (pictured), and major work for the Stern Review, UK Climate Change Risk Assessments and IPCC.
+Science for policy highlights include Decarbonising the UK (2005), 4 Degrees and Beyond Conference (2009), Radical Reduction Emissions Conference (2011), annual Global Carbon Budgets led by Prof Corinne Le Quéré (pictured), and major work for the Stern Review, UK Climate Change Risk Assessments and IPCC.

 Lawrence Stenhouse building renamed

 The Education and Systems Building, designed by Rick Mather Architects, is renamed the Lawrence Stenhouse building, to honour Stenhouse’s lasting impact on teachers and the theory and practice of secondary education.
 Stenhouse was a founder of the Centre for Applied Research in Education at UEA and was Director of the Humanities Curriculum Project which aimed to transform how pupils are taught the humanities by encouraging creative enquiry, and fluid, democratic pupil-teacher collaboration.
 This legacy continues to inform the creative pedagogies at UEA today.